 As IT has grown in business importance, so has IT law.
-IT now permeates most businesses, and IT law touches on all sorts of activities, from purchasing IT equipment to the way employees use computer systems
+Information technology now permeates most businesses, and IT law touches on all sorts of activities, from purchasing IT equipment to the way employees use computer systems

 As technology evolves, IT laws and regulations change in parallel.
 New technology-related laws have emerged in areas such as data protection to cope with concerns over privacy.
 Regulations relating to the internet, such as restrictions on ‘spam’ email and protection for online consumers, have become increasingly important (these are covered in our ‘Sales and marketing’ section).
 With the web channel becoming increasingly important for most businesses, it’s important to ensure that you understand and comply with these and similar rules.